Calimesa, California

-Calimesa (portmanteau of California and Mesa, Spanish for "table") is a city in Riverside County, California, United States.
-Located in the Greater Los Angeles area, the population was 10,026 at the 2020 census, up from 7,879 at the 2010 census.
+Calimesa (portmanteau of California and Mesa, Spanish for "table") is a city in the Inland Empire region of Riverside County, California, United States.
+The population was 10,026 at the 2020 census, up from 7,879 at the 2010 census.
 It is situated in the San Gorgonio Pass.

 History

 Etymology

 Historically, Calimesa began as a small rural town with mostly single-family homes and ranches.
 With completion of U.S. Route 99 (now I-10), businesses opened and Calimesa began to take on a separate identity from the larger neighboring town of Yucaipa.
 In June 1929, nearly 100 residents attended a meeting and decided to apply for their own post office and to start a "name contest" in which the winner was paid $10.
 Calimesa was chosen from 107 names submitted, and is said to come from "cali" (referring to California) and "mesa" from the Spanish word meaning "table" or "table-lands."
 The first post office was the grocery store at Calimesa Boulevard and Avenue K.